 Modifying /etc/sudoers File Using the Predefined Command

-After running the Predefined Command, if you continue to experience issues with Addigy Live Terminal, then please reach out to Addigy's support team for additional team.
+After running the Script, if you continue to experience issues with Addigy Live Terminal, then please reach out to Addigy's support team for additional team.

 Note: If you do not have the script necessary saved, please follow the steps below: